FHantke/brave-browser-wiki/Brave-omaha.md

 When update finished, new version's folder is created in `BraveSoftware/Update`.

-The shell program(`BraveUpdate.exe`) would not be replaced with newer version because it just load `goopdate.dll` in new folder.
-So, new `goopdate.dll` is still compatible with old shell, old shell is reused.
+The shell program(`BraveUpdate.exe`) would not be replaced with newer version of shell if old one is compatible with newly updated `goopdate.dll` because shell is quite simple and it just loads `goopdate.dll`.

+If not, omaha itself replaces old shell with new.
+It is determined by `SetupFiles::ShouldCopyShell()`.

 # Test silent installer (brave_installer.exe)